António Costa: President of the European Council

 In the aftermath of the 2024 European Parliament election, Costa was seen as the frontrunner candidate for the Presidency of the European Council.
 On 27 June 2024, António Costa was elected as President of the European Council, one of the three most important leadership posts of the European Union, by the 27 EU member state leaders.
 He started in the position on 1 December 2024.
+Costa is the first person of colour to occupy a top EU position.

 As President of the European Council, Costa reaffirmed support for the Ukrainian government of Volodymyr Zelenskyy on the third anniversary of the 2022 Russian invasion of Ukraine.

 In March 2025, Costa met in the Egyptian capital, Cairo, with Syrian President Ahmed al-Sharaa.

+At the 2025 EU-China Summit, Costa and Commission President Ursula von der Leyen stated that China's support for Russia's invasion of Ukraine posed a direct threat to European security.
+They further stated that Beijing's position on the war would influence future EU-China relations.

+In January 2026, Costa joined von der Leyen and Indian Prime Minister Narendra Modi in announcing that India and the European Union had reached a comprehensive free trade agreement covering a market of around two billion people.
+The agreement was accompanied by measures intended to facilitate mobility for skilled workers and students.

+In mid June 2026 the 27 states of the European Union agreed to extend the sanctions against Russia because of its war against Ukraine for another 12 month, meant as a clear signal to ruler Vladimir Putin.
+According to a report Costa disregarded that effort and approached Moscow directly by having his Chief of Staff Pedro Lourtie call the Russians, without clear mandate to do so, causing a diplomatic fall out with European leaders: Amongst others, Chancellor of Germany Friedrich Merz and the President of France Emmanuel Macron voiced their anger with Costa.

 Personal life

 In 1987, Costa married Fernanda Maria Gonçalves Tadeu, a teacher.
 The couple have a son and a daughter.
-Costa also holds an Overseas Citizenship of India.
+Since 2017, Costa holds an Overseas Citizenship of India.

 Costa is a supporter of the football club S.L.
 Benfica, and was a frequent spectator at their matches while mayor of Lisbon.
 He also accompanied Benfica to both UEFA Europa League finals, in 2013 and 2014.

+In the 2026 G7 summit he confessed that he used to be a heavy smoker but had quit smoking in 2005.